 - In regular contact with pigs, poultry or waterfowl

-- Living with one of these medical conditions
+- Aged over 6 months and have one of these medical conditions

 - A household contact or carer for somebody with one of the above medical conditions